 We rescue animals

-By working closely with RSPCA if an animal is in distress we can, if necessary, assist with the safe rescue of the animal.
+By working closely with the RSPCA if an animal is in distress we can, if necessary, assist with the safe rescue of the animal.
 For further information relating to animal rescues please see the press release from the Chief Fire Officers’ Association below.

 Animal Rescue Press Release (64.41kb)